-Due to the complex nature of all of the inter-related factors and considerations needed to develop viable and implementable set of initiatives and projects, it is important to have a focused set of actions needed to supporting the plan's vision to reality.
-The following is a list of suggested high priority actions to be address in the next three to five years, by topic area, targeted goals for each, potential resources, and potential advocates.
-It serves as a roadmap to lay the groundwork for the larger efforts, whether programs and policies, private-public partnership developments, or infrastructure investments and upgrades.
+Due to the complex nature of all of the inter-related factors and considerations needed to develop a viable and implementable set of initiatives and projects, it is important to have a focused set of actions to support and bring the plan's vision to reality.
+The following is a list of suggested high priority actions to be addressed in the next three to five years, arranged by topic area, targeted goals for each, potential resources, and potential advocates.
+It serves as a roadmap to lay the groundwork for larger efforts such as programs and policies, private-public partnership developments, or infrastructure investments and upgrades.